Nidadavolu: Geography

-Nidadavolu is a mandal, assembly constituency and a main railway junction in West Godavari District of Andhra Pradesh, India.
-Borders consist of West Godavari to the east, Devarapalli Mandal to the west, Tadepalligudem mandal and Peravali mandal to the south and Chagallu Mandal to the north.
+Nidadavolu is a mandal, assembly constituency and a main railway junction in East Godavari district of Andhra Pradesh, India.
+Borders consist of East Godavari district to the east, Devarapalli Mandal to the west, Tadepalligudem mandal and Peravali mandal to the south and Chagallu Mandal to the north.

 Climate

 Nidadavolu town falls in the hot humid region of the country.
 The climate of the city is hot in the summers and it is pleasant during the winter.
 The hottest day falls in the month of May with shift to June during some years.